Encourage students to apply early. The best time to start the process is as soon as scholarships open

 12 November 2021 – Principal’s Recommendation Award closes for nomination

-13 November 2020 – All other scholarships for commencing students close for nomination
+19 November 2021 – All other scholarships for commencing students close for application

 Early December – John Curtin Scholarship Program outcomes are sent

 After main round course offers – Scholarship outcomes are sent

 There is also an advanced search function on the scholarships website which allows you to search for scholarships based on selected criteria.